Carrier Liability for Cargo Damage

 Liability in Multimodal Transportation

-In multimodal transportation, where goods are moved by multiple modes of transport, liability determination may be more complex.
+In multimodal transportation, where goods are moved by multiple modes, liability determination may be more complex.
 However, if a principal carrier assumes responsibility for the entire route, liability for cargo damage generally remains with that carrier, even if the damage occurred during a subcontracted segment.

 This underscores the importance of clear contractual allocation of responsibilities and effective management of the transportation chain.